JunSmith/ghost-name-picker/README.md

 Need to create a checker to make sure the email hasn't been used yet

 email availability doesn't quite work right now

+To create the app on google app engine
+>gcloud app create

+To deploy to google app engine
+>gcloud app deploy